How to choose

 - Marcus for the static emergency fund and any reserves beyond the daily-use bucket

-This setup captures SoFi's tools where they help (behavioral nudges for active saving) and Marcus's unconditional rate where it matters (cash you're not touching).
+This setup captures SoFi's tools where they help (behavioral nudges for active saving) and Marcus's higher unconditional rate where it matters (cash you're not touching).

 What to do next